 Lizzie Barker: My business background is actually very limited.
 I did an HND business studies course way back in 1999, of which I remember very little.

 I think you can say I’m entirely self-taught!
-I’ve just picked up things along the way, completed short training sessions (on marketing, finance etc) and various online webinars.
+I’ve just picked up things along the way and completed short training sessions (on marketing, finance, etc) and various online webinars.
 I am lucky enough to be surrounded by some very successful business people, so the advice is always at hand.

 MT: How did you come up with the idea of a business like yours?